sclamons/murraylab_tools/README.rst

 Tools for Common Murray Lab Protocols
 =====================================

 Code for common tasks in the Murray lab.
-Currently supported in 3.5.
-It may also work in Python 2.7 if you are careful to use only ASCII characters.
+Supports Python 3 only.

 Install with the following (probably requires sudo): ``pip install git+git://github.com/sclamons/murraylab_tools.git@master``